 - Optional: torn leaf lettuce

-- In a large bowl, use a potato masher or a fork and mash half of beans with Greek yogurt, lemon juice, olive oil, garlic powder, salt and pepper until mostly smooth and combined.
+- In a large bowl, use a potato masher or a fork to mash half of the beans (1 can) with Greek yogurt, lemon juice, olive oil, garlic powder, salt and pepper until mostly smooth and combined.

 - Stir in remaining beans, celery, cucumber, and dill and mix until combined.
-Load into Old El Paso Whole Wheat Taco Boats and enjoy immediately, or store salad covered in fridge.
-Do not fill taco boats until ready to serve.
+Refrigerate until ready to serve.

-- If desired, garnish with lemon zest and extra dill or with some torn leaf lettuce for extra crunch and freshness.
+- If desired, garnish with lemon zest and extra dill.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.